A General Framework for Enhancing Sparsity of Generalized Polynomial Chaos Expansions: Conclusions

 \section{Conclusions}

-In this paper, we provide a general framework of enhancing sparsity of gPC expansion by using alternating direction method to identify a rotation iteratively.
-As such, it improves the accuracy of compressive sensing method to construct the gPC expansions from a small size of data.
+In this work, we extend our previous work on rotation-based \cite{LeiYZLB15} and iterative-rotation algorithm \cite{YangLBL16} of Hermite polynomial expansion by providing a general framework for enhancing sparsity of gPC expansion by using an alternating direction method to identify a rotation iteratively.
+As such, it improves the accuracy of the compressive sensing method to construct the gPC expansions from a small amount of data.
 The rotation is decided by seeking the directions of maximum variation for the QoI through SVD of the gradients at different points in the parameter space.
 We also demonstrate that our previously developed iterative method for Hermite polynomial expansion \cite{YangLBL16} is a special case of this general framework.
-Similar idea is also used in various methods, e.g., active subspace \cite{Russi10, ConstantineDW14}, factor analysis \cite{Fruchter54}, basis adaptation \cite{Tipi14}, etc. We note that unlike these methods, which identify the rotation matrix directly and truncate the dimension with possibly less accuracy detection of low-dimensional structure, our method does not truncate the dimension and identify the rotation matrix iteratively.
-This is because if we truncate the dimension with an inaccurate rotation matrix, the reduced model is less accurate.
-On the other hand, the dimension reduction can be performed after we identify accurately the important subspaces through the rotation.
-As such, these methods can be combined with our method.

-In this work, we have demonstrated the works method for $\ell_1$ minimization but it can also be integrated with other optimization method to solve the compressive sensing problem, e.g., OMP \cite{BrucksteinDE09}, $\ell_{1-2}$ minimization \cite{YinLHX15}, etc. In addition, future work will investigate the integration of our new methods with advanced sampling strategies (e.g., \cite{HamptonD15}), adaptive basis selection method (e.g., \cite{JakemanES14}), Bayesian compressive sensing method (e.g.,\cite{KaragiannisBL15}), etc. These advanced strategies are particularly important for high-dimensional problems.
-With these methods, we will be able to construct a more accurate surrogate model of the QoI with limited data.
-This is specifically useful for the problems where the experiments or simulations are costly, e.g., \cite{Sargsyan14,YangLGTMB17}.
-This surrogate model can be used to study the sensitivity of the parameters and is very useful in inverse problems based on Bayesian framework.
+We combine the iterative rotations with $\ell_1$ minimization.
+Iterative rotations also can be integrated with other optimization methods to solve the compressive sensing problem, e.g., orthogonal matching pursuit (OMP) \cite{BrucksteinDE09}, $\ell_{1-2}$ minimization \cite{YinLHX15}, and transformed $\ell_1$ \cite{guo2018stochastic}. {Alternatively, it is possible to alleviate this problem by using the Gram-Schmidt method to reorthogonalize the measurement matrix \cite{dey2016fuzzy} or using a better sampling and preconditioning scheme \cite{jakeman2017generalized}.} In addition, it is possible to further improve the accuracy and reduce the number of samples by integrating our method with advanced sampling strategies (e.g., \cite{HamptonD15}), adaptive basis selection method (e.g., \cite{JakemanES14}), Bayesian compressive sensing method (e.g.,\cite{KaragiannisBL15}), a better initial guess for the iteration (e.g.,\cite{yang2017sliced}), etc. This is specifically useful for problems where the experiments or simulations are costly.
+The resulting surrogate model $u_g$ can be used to study parameter sensitivities, and it can be useful in inverse problems based on the Bayesian framework.